-Beginning in fall 2020, first-year students entering Rider University's prestigious accounting program have a more affordable path to earning both an undergraduate and a graduate degree in only five years.
+First-year students entering Rider University's prestigious accounting program have a more affordable path to earning both an undergraduate and a graduate degree in only five years.

 - Accelerate your education by earning a B.S.B.A. in Accounting in four years, plus your graduate business degree in one additional year